Mike Sullivan (American football coach): Quarterbacks coach (2004–2011)

 Sullivan served as the Giants' quarterbacks coach where his coaching was cited as a major reason for Eli Manning's success in his early seasons.
 He was the main reason for Eli Manning's historic 2010 season.
 Manning set franchise records with 339 completions and a 62.9 completion percentage, as well as his second season with over 4,000 yards, but also threw a then career-high 25 interceptions.

 He remained on the staff as the quarterbacks coach in 2011, coaching Eli Manning to perhaps his greatest statistical season.
 Manning threw for a career-high 4,933 yards, 29 touchdowns with 16 interceptions, and had a completion percentage of over 60% for the fourth year in a row with Mike Sullivan as his position coach.
 The Giants would go on to win Super Bowl XLVI against the New England Patriots 21–17, with Eli Manning being named Super Bowl MVP under Sullivan's coaching.

+During his tenure as wide receivers coach, Sullivan is credited with helping develop Plaxico Burress, Hakeem Nicks, Steve Smith, Mario Manningham, and others.

+Sullivan also gave WR Victor Cruz the idea to do the “Salsa” dance, which became a staple of his NFL Career.

 Tampa Bay Buccaneers (2012–2014)

 On February 10, 2012, Sullivan was hired as the Tampa Bay Buccaneers' offensive coordinator.
 On December 31, 2012, NFL.com reported that Sullivan will be interviewed by the Chicago Bears for the head coaching position after Lovie Smith was fired.

+In 2012, the Buccaneers had their best offense in years, with Josh Freeman then setting a Franchise record for most passing yards in a single season.
+The Buccaneers ranked 9th in the NFL in Total Yards.

+Under Sullivan, WR Vincent Jackson set a then Franchise record for most receiving yards in a season with 1,385.
+Jackson also had back-to-back 1,000 yard seasons.

-On December 30, 2013, Sullivan was fired along with the rest of the Tampa Bay Buccaneers staff after two unsuccessful seasons.
+On December 30, 2013, the Buccaneers parted ways with their entire staff.